kubk/typescript-enum/README.md

 console.log(enumValues(Color)) // [0, 1, 2]
 ```

-2) `isEnumValid` - checks if value is a member of enum
+2) `isEnumValid` - checks if a value is a member of the enum:

 ```ts
 import { enumValues } from 'typescript-enum'